danieldavilaaleman/HudsonBayMicrobiome/Arctic_HCD_proteins/Supplementary_notes.md

 ## Here, you will find some important notes about the data analysis about abundance quantification using MMSEQS2

 ### LINCLUST
 The initial protein clustering was performed using default parameters of `easy-linclust`.
-After using HMM search against the CANT-HYD.hmm --trusted_cut, this generates a representative fasta file of **502 ARCTIC HCD rep proteins**.
+After using HMM search against the CANT-HYD.hmm --trusted_cutoff, this generates a representative fasta file of **502 ARCTIC HCD rep proteins**.
 After running the quantification of this rep proteins against a sub-sample of 10M reads of each of the enrichments raw reads, I got the following results:

 | File | Number of READS |
 | :--- | ---: |